mlwithC/spotifypopularitypredictor/README.md.txt

 # To resolve this, we switch to a classification approach: Low, Medium, High popularity categories.

 will make a new file and do the classification model there

+well tried to figure it out but didn't work out so will do again tomorrow